companieshouse/psc-discrepancy-parser/README.md

 When this Lambda runs, it attempts to process the new file in S3 as follows:
 ![alt text](design/LambdaActivity.svg)

+### Design principles
+#### Platform agnosticism: do not get too tied into AWS
+It is possible to litter our code with AWS-specific libs.
+This needlessly ties us to AWS, as this is a Lambda function, and most of it has nothing to do with AWS.
+It should be easy to port to Azure, or similar so that we could move our code off AWS, if we needed to.
+With this in mind, we have tried to strike a balance.

+#### Logging
+All logging must use the underlying AWS platform, but by using log4j2 libs and the aws-lambda-java-log4j2 lib (along with their dependencies), we eliminate the need to use AWS logging classes anywhere: our code can just use log4j 2.
+We are not using the CH structured logging libs at this time, as they are not built to go on top of AWS lambda logging.
+Thus, our log lines are not structured JSON, though they could be at a future date, using log4j2 directly.

+Logging is all currently at INFO or ERROR, with only support-worthy events being logged at ERROR.

+#### S3
+The S3-specific code is constrained to the Handler class.
+In fact, all AWS-specific code should be in here, with no other major components knowing about AWS.
+We have not abstracted out S3, but there is so little of it that it would not be a big job to refactor if we moved to a different platform.

+The S3ObjectInputStream retrieved from the S3Object is not used directly: instead we just use the InputStream interface in our parser classes.

+#### Exception handling
+Any unexpected RuntimeException is allowed to escape the Lambda unlogged.
+This means that, in the event of such an exception, the file being parsed  would be left in the `source` folder, and not moved to the `rejected` folder.
+This is not as bad as it sounds, as even using an outer boundary of the form `try... catch (RuntimeException) { move to rejected }` would fail in some circumstances: bugs in our S3 code, failure to start Lambda properly... etc. Thus, there would always be a need for support to cope with a file being wedged in the `source` folder.
+We could still put such an outer try... catch RuntimeException block in though - there was debate within the team and we decided to take the current course on the general principle that it is bad to catch unexpected RuntimeExceptions.

+#### Unit testing
+With regard to the parsers, we have generally chosen to treat them as black boxes and not to mock out the underlying 3rd party libs.
+This is a classical, TDD approach that was questioned during dev so I am justifying the decision here, as others may ask the same question.
+It should not matter to the user of the MailParser that it uses JavaMail underneath, nor that the code transforming the CSV file into a POJO (later JSON) uses a particular CSV lib.
+We could mock out those libs, but we would end up with very brittle tests.
+Instead, we have gone for the approach of supplying test files containing real emails (anonymised) or CSV from the actual surveys and testing the output of the respective parsers.
+This is an approach to unit testing sometimes known as sociable unit testing.
+See: https://martinfowler.com/articles/practical-test-pyramid.html#SociableAndSolitary

 ### Libraries used
 * logging
   * AWS logging libraries